renaissance-publishing/renaissance/content/chapters/11-combat.md

 - Catch
   - Some weapons are designed to *catch* an opponent’s weapon; these weapons have the *catch* tag.
   - When you are attacked while wielding a weapon with the *catch* tag, rather than defending as normal, you can decide to attempt to *catch* your opponent’s weapon.
-  - This works much like defending as normal, except that you take a -10 penalty.
+  - This works like normal defence, except that you take a -10 penalty.
     If you win and score an exceptional success, then you have *caught* your opponent’s weapon (in addition to successfully defending against their attack).
   - While you have caught an opponent’s weapon, neither you nor they can attack with the involved weapons or move.
   - During your turn, you may release your opponent’s weapon as a Free Action.